euphonie/study-notes/Engineering Tools/Cloud/GCP/README.md

 ## Identity & Access Management

 Google cloud is organized through the concept of projects.
 An organization can have multiple projects and within those projects folders and individual resources can be contained.
-Rules and permissions can be assigned to any element in this hiera
+Rules and permissions can be assigned to any element in this hierarchy.
+- Folders can be used to assign policies, as all the resources in a folder inherit the IAM policies from the folder.

+### Organization

 ## Network Services